 - Ivies Plus BorrowDirect Plus patrons are personally responsible for all fines and fees.

 - RLCP is an agreement between SUL and UC Berkeley.
 See RLCP description and eligibility

 - UC Berkeley visitors to Stanford must show a government-issued ID card and a UC ID card for entry to some libraries, and to borrow materials.
-Eligible users have records in our database.
+Eligible users have records in the Stanford database.

 - Eligible Stanford visitors to UC Berkeley must present their Stanford ID Card for access and borrowing.

 Reciprocal Services Program (RSP)